wso2/docs-ei/en/streaming-integrator/docs/admin/viewing-overall-statistics.md

  This shows the average system load of your current Streaming Integrator deployment.

-### Purpose
+**Purpose**

- To monitor the system load average and take appropriate measures to reduce it if it is too high, and to optimize the system better if it is relatively low.
+To monitor the system load average and compare it with other statistics such as the overall throughput, memory used, the number of Siddhi applications deployed in the system etc. and take appropriate measures to reduce it if it is too high, and to optimize the system better if it is relatively low.

+!!! tip "Recommended action"
+    If the system load average is too high, you can take appropriate measures to reduce it (by adding more system resources or by identifying Siddhi applications/elements generating a low throughput that you can remove).
+If the system load average is too low, you can find ways to optimise it (e.g., reducing the system resources allocated, etc.)

 ## CPU Usage